FlyingFaller/WeekendWordleBot/README.md

 ## A Near-Optimal, Modern Wordle Bot

 WeekendWordle is a Python framework and TUI built to find near-optimal guesses for the modern, New York Times version of Wordle https://www.nytimes.com/games/wordle/index.html.
 It is designed to run on mid-end hardware and find guesses in as quick as subsecond time.
-WeekendWordle is built using a combination of hueristic pruning and an exhaustive depth-first tree search with pre-solve answer pruning accomplished by a Logistic Regression PU classifier.
-While there are many configuration options, the defaults achieve an average solve speed of 3.64 guesses [CHECK].
+WeekendWordle is built using a combination of heuristic pruning and an exhaustive depth-first tree search with pre-solve answer pruning accomplished by a Logistic Regression PU classifier.
+While there are many configuration options, the defaults achieve an average solve speed of 3.6061 guesses for a 4,161 word answer set.

 Jump To:
 - [Quickly Run WeekendWordle](#usage)